Shigangli/WAGMA-SGD/README.md

 Demo
 ---------
-The wait-avoiding group allreduce operation is implemented in "./wagmaSGD-modules/fflib3/".
-To use it, simply configure and compile fflib3 as to an .so library by conducting "cmake .." and "make" in the directory "./wagmaSGD-modules/fflib3/lib/".
+The wait-avoiding group allreduce operation is implemented in `./wagmaSGD-modules/fflib3/`.
+To use it, simply configure and compile fflib3 as to an .so library by conducting `cmake ..` and `make` in the directory `./wagmaSGD-modules/fflib3/lib/`.